What is P.I.I. and Why Should I Care?

 When a con artist successfully obtains care in your name, test results and other information usually lands in your health record, creating risks during an emergency.
 If, for example, you have an Rh- blood type like B-, you don't want O+ blood notations in your records.
 If the thief has no known allergies, but you do, providers could be confused and potentially endanger your life.

-HIV tests and other sensitive results should be locking down.
+HIV tests and other sensitive results should be locked down.

 Where Data Sleeps